Discussing the Pros and Cons of HRT With Dr. Alyssa Dweck

 What Are the Risks of Hormone Replacement Therapy for Menopause?

-The most notable are risk of breast cancer, uterine cancer, and cardiovascular events, like stroke and heart attack.6 In 2003, the Food and Drug Administration ordered all companies making drugs that contain estrogen or estrogen combined with progestin (a synthetic form of progesterone) for menopausal women to include a black box warning, the strongest warning level a medication can receive, based on these risks.
-These changes were prompted by the findings of the WHI study released in 2002.7
+The most notable risks of using hormone replacement therapy for menopause symptoms are breast cancer, uterine cancer, and cardiovascular events, like stroke and heart attack.7 In 2003, the Food and Drug Administration ordered all companies making drugs that contain estrogen, or estrogen combined with progestin (a synthetic form of progesterone) for menopausal women to include a black box warning, the strongest warning level a medication can receive, based on these risks.
+These changes were prompted by the findings of the WHI study released in 2002.8

-Are Certain Women More at Risk than Others When it Comes to HRT?
+Are Certain Women More at Risk than Others When it Comes to Using HRT for Menopause?

 According to Dr. Dweck, HRT is not recommended for women with a history of a hormone-dependent cancer, like breast or uterine cancer.
 “HRT is usually contraindicated in women who have a genetic propensity towards blood clots due to the increased risk of cardiovascular disease and stroke.
-There is a relative contraindication for women who have migraine headaches with an aura because these women may have a slightly increased risk of stroke on estrogen-containing medication.8
+There is a relative contraindication for use of HRT for menopause in women who have migraine headaches with an aura because these women may have a slightly increased risk of stroke when on estrogen-containing medication.9

-She continues, “With that said, when women present to my office complaining of distressing hot flashes and night sweats, it seems that one camp clearly wants a non-hormonal option and another who will do whatever it takes to feel better.
-So, it's up to me and other healthcare providers to present all the options — including lifestyle modification, supplements, antidepressants, non-hormonal medications, and hormone therapy of different varieties — and discuss what might be best for that particular person.”
+She continues, “With that said, when women present in my office complaining of distressing hot flashes and night sweats, along with other common menopause symptoms, it seems some clearly want a non-hormonal option and others who will do whatever it takes to feel better.
+So, it's up to us as healthcare providers to present all the options — including lifestyle modification, supplements, antidepressants, non-hormonal medications, and hormone therapy of different varieties — and then discuss what might be best for that particular person.”

 Can HRT Be Used Indefinitely?

-According to Dr. Dweck, the recommendation is to individualize treatment with HRT, with an emphasis on using the lowest dose for the shortest amount of time possible.
-A common regimen is to consider discontinuing HRT around age 60, because that's when cardiovascular risk may increase.9
+According to Dr. Dweck, the recommendation is to individualize treatment with HRT for menopause, with an emphasis on using the lowest dose for the shortest amount of time that is appropriate to manage symptoms.
+A common regimen is to consider discontinuing HRT around age 60, because that's when cardiovascular risk may increase.10 But it’s important to note there is no one size fits all approach.

 Are There Alternatives to Hormone Replacement Therapy?

-Certain antidepressants can be very helpful for relieving hot flashes and other menopause symptoms, although they can come with their own baggage, in terms of sexual side effects like low libido (which may already be a problem for some women during menopause).10 Gabapentin, a prescription medication often used for seizure control or chronic pain, is actually quite helpful for hot flashes.11 “The at bedtime dosing of gabapentin is especially helpful for those with vasomotor symptoms which interfere with sleep since it makes one drowsy,” says Dr. Dweck.
+Because there are HRT pros and cons, some women may prefer to look for alternative treatment options.
+As mentioned, certain antidepressants can be very helpful for relieving hot flashes and other menopause symptoms, although they can come with their own baggage, in terms of sexual side effects, like low libido (which may already be a problem for some women during menopause).11 Gabapentin, a prescription medication often used for seizure control or chronic pain, can be very helpful for hot flashes.12 “The at bedtime dosing of gabapentin is especially helpful for those with vasomotor symptoms which interfere with sleep since it makes one drowsy,” says Dr. Dweck.

 She goes on to state, “Without question, lifestyle matters when it comes to managing menopause symptoms.
 I always recommend the Mediterranean diet because it's a naturally low-glycemic and cardioprotective diet.
-I also recommend regular exercise, as well as stress reduction through meditation, yoga, or mindfulness.
-Paced breathing exercises can often help with hot flashes.”
+I also recommend regular exercise, as weight management has also been shown to provide benefits for vasomotor symptoms.”
+She concludes by stating; "I’ve also seen notable benefits and relief in my patients when using well-studied, non-drug, plant-based products, as well."

-If you’re interested in learning more about HRT, you and your healthcare provider should talk over your symptoms and health history and decide whether it’s right for you.
+If you’re interested in learning more about HRT pros and cons, you and your healthcare provider should talk over your symptoms and health history and decide whether it’s right for you.
 If you prefer a more natural approach to managing menopause symptoms, there are plenty of effective and clinically studied options available.

 Resources